ryguyroberts/TowerDefenseClassic/docs/planning/user_stories.md

 As a player, I want to receive notifications when enemies are approaching so that I can prepare my defenses accordingly.

-As a player, I want to receive rewards or bonuses for completing levels early.
+As a player, I want to receive rewards or bonuses for calling the next wave early.

 ## Nice-to-Have